Privacy-Preserving Nonlinear Observer Design Using Contraction Analysis: Introduction

-While various information theoretic definitions can be given to the concept of privacy and are potentially applicable to the processing of data streams in real-time \cite{2013_SPprivacySpecialissue}, we focus on the notion of differential privacy, which originates from the database and cryptography litterature \cite{Dwork06_DPcalibration}.
-A differentially private mechanism publishes information about a dataset in a way that is not too sensitive to a single individual's data.
-As a result, it becomes difficult to make inferences about that individual from the published output.
-Previous work on the design of linear filters with differential privacy guarantees includes \cite{Dwork10_DPcounter, Chan11_DPcontinuous, LeNy_Allerton2012_DPKF, LeNyDP2012_journalVersion, LeNy_CDC14_MIMOeventFiltering}.
+Various information theoretic definitions have been proposed to capture quantitatively the concept of privacy and are potentially applicable to the processing of data streams in real-time \cite{2013_SPprivacySpecialissue:1}.
+In this paper, we focus on the notion of \emph{differential privacy}, which originates from the database and cryptography literature \cite{Dwork06_DPcalibration:1}.
+Intuitively, a differentially private mechanism publishes information about a dataset in a way that is not too sensitive to a single individual's data.
+As a result, an individual receives a guarantee that by providing her data, she will not drastically change the ability of a third party to make new inferences about her.
+Previous work has considered the design of linear filters processing sensitive time series data with differential privacy guarantees \cite{Dwork10_DPcounter:1, Chan11_DPcontinuous:1, LeNy_Allerton2012_DPKF:1, Bolot13_privateDecayedSums:1, LeNyDP2012_journalVersion:1, LeNy:TAC18:MIMOdpef, McGlinchey:IFAC17:positive}.
 The problem studied in this paper is that of designing privacy-preserving nonlinear model-based estimators, which to the best of our knowledge has not been studied in a general setting before.

-A convenient way of achieving differential privacy for an estimator is to bound its so-called \emph{sensitivity} \cite{Dwork06_DPcalibration}, a form of incremental system gain between the private input signal and the published output \cite{LeNyDP2012_journalVersion}.
-Various tools can be used for this purpose, and here we rely on contraction analysis, see, e.g., \cite{Lohmiller98_contraction, Sontag10_contraction, Forni14_contraction, Angeli00_contraction} and the references therein.
+A convenient way of achieving differential privacy for an estimator is to bound its so-called \emph{sensitivity} \cite{Dwork06_DPcalibration:1}, a form of incremental system gain between the private input signals and the published output \cite{LeNyDP2012_journalVersion:1}.
+Various tools could be used for this purpose, and here we rely on contraction analysis \cite{Lohmiller98_contraction:1, Sontag10_contraction:1, Forni14_contraction:1, Angeli00_contraction:1}.